 4. Save Money as and when possible-

 Most first-time businesses fail because they blow through their cash pile in a careless fashion.
-When starting a new business after bankruptcy, ensure that you are saving money at every juncture.
+When starting a new business after bankruptcy, ensure that you have good financial management strategies in place and are saving money at every juncture.
 This means cutting down on costs as much as possible.
 Every penny saved in your new business will allow you to improve the revenue flow and the eventual profit margins.

 5. Market your Brand Organically-